 - Using your screwdriver, pry the pin loose and then pull it out. (see illustration above)

-- Slide the slide forward, separate the barrel and recoil spring.
-Clean away!
+- Slide the slide forward, and separate the barrel and recoil spring.
+Clean away.

 - To reassemble, reverse the process.
 Just make sure you have the pin lined up properly.